Toyosi-Balogun/Wordpress-Web-Solution/wordpress-web.md

 ![](assets/5.png)

-5. Use gdisk utility to create a single partition on **each** of the 3 disks
+5. Use gdisk utility to create a single partition on **each** of the 3 disks.

 `$ sudo gdisk /dev/xvdf`